emilia-m26/travelize_app/README.md

 # Travelize

 Welcome to the Travelize Sinatra Web App!
 This app was created with the intention to create and track travel goals.
+It is a basic MVC Sinatra project to fulfill project requirements at Flatiron School.
+Further functionality and development will continue in later projects.

 ## Installation